 Many small business owners are experts in their field, with a loyal group of clients and knowledge based on years of experience.
 However, if you don’t have a digital footprint, you are not taking advantage of the efficiencies and marketing the internet has to offer.
 Learn how to upgrade your business into the digital era.

 In order to survive as a business, you need to stay relevant.
 This means using the power of the internet to your benefit.
 Thankfully, going online is not that complicated.
 Check out the following steps.
 These will help get you started.

 The Digital Era: Take Your Business Online

 1. Website Creation

 If you don’t already have a business website, you absolutely need one.
 Whether you realize it or not, people are probably already reviewing your business online, and you want to have your site show up when someone does an internet search.
-With dozens of companies offering very simple website design, you don’t have to hire an IT professional, as most employees can figure it out with a computer and a few hours.
+With dozens of companies offering very simple website design, you don’t have to hire an IT professional.
+Thankfully, most employees can figure it out with a computer in a few hours.
 A website offers advertising, ordering capabilities and an opportunity to educate your customers.

 2. Social Media Campaign